Argentina debt deal set for high creditor support, few holdouts

-BUENOS AIRES, Aug 31 (Reuters) - Argentina’s debt restructuring deal is set to have received huge creditor support when the government unveils the results of the tender on Monday, though there are question marks over two individual bond series that may have fallen short.
+BUENOS AIRES (Reuters) - Argentina’s debt restructuring deal is set to have received huge creditor support when the government unveils the results of the tender on Monday, though there are question marks over two individual bond series that may have fallen short.

 The South American country’s government is scheduled to present the outcome of the deal at around 4 p.m.
 (1900 GMT) after months of tense negotiations, pushed deadlines and modifications to its offer helped strike an agreement with most creditors.